airtap/airtap/README.md

 Airtap has 3 modes of operation: locally, cloud browsers, and continuous integration.
 You should make sure that airtap is working locally before you try to run the other two.

-Once you have [installed](https://github.com/defunctzombie/zuul/wiki/installation) airtap proceed to the [quickstart](https://github.com/defunctzombie/zuul/wiki/quickstart) to write your first test.
+Once you have [installed](./doc/install.md) airtap proceed to the [quickstart](./doc/quickstart.md) to write your first test.

+Airtap will do all the hard work of setting up your test harness, support files, and cloud browser integration so you can just focus on writing your tests.

 ### Running locally